Dushyant3103/ChattApplication/README.md

 Desktop Chat Application
 This project is a simple desktop chat application developed using Java Swing, AWT, and Socket Programming.
 The application allows multiple users to communicate with each other in real-time over a network.
 Features
-Real-time messaging between clients.
+1.Real-time messaging between clients.
-User-friendly graphical interface using Java Swing and AWT.
+2.User-friendly graphical interface using Java Swing and AWT.
-Supports multiple clients connecting to the server simultaneously.
+3.Supports multiple clients connecting to the server simultaneously.
-Displays online users.
-Notification for new messages.

 Technologies Used
-Java Swing and AWT for GUI components.
+1.Java Swing and AWT for GUI components.
-Java Socket Programming for network communication.
+2.Java Socket Programming for network communication.

 Getting Started
 Prerequisites
 To run this application, you need to have Java Development Kit (JDK) installed on your system.
 You can download it from Oracle's official website.